Analysis of singular subspaces under random perturbations: Applications

 for some $C>0$.
 Abbe, Fan, and Wang \cite{AFW22} also explored the sub-Gaussian mixture model, employing the eigenvectors of the hollowed Gram matrix $\mathcal{H}(X^\top X)$ for clustering.
 Their approach leverages the $\ell_p$ perturbation results formulated in their paper but necessitates stricter conditions on the number of clusters, their sizes, and the collinearity of the cluster centers.

 It is noteworthy that in the context of the GMM, results in \cite{LZZ21} and \cite{ZZ22} do not require any assumptions regarding the smallest singular value $\sigma_{\min}$, due to the exploitation of the Gaussian nature of the noise matrix $E$.
 Our Theorem \ref{thm:gmm} aligns with the findings for the sub-Gaussian mixture model in \cite{ZZ22}.
 Since our proof does not fully utilize the Gaussianality, we only employ the rotation invariance property to simplify the proof of isotropic local law, as given in Lemma \ref{lem:iso}.
 Our findings can be extended to scenarios where the entries of $E$ are sub-Gaussian random variables.
-This extension is facilitated by a lemma analogous to Lemma \ref{lem:iso}, which can be proved using established random matrix theory methodologies.
-Due to the extensive technical details involved, we have reserved the discussion of the extension to sub-Gaussian cases for a separate paper.
+The extension to sub-Gaussian noise can be achieved through standard random matrix techniques, as discussed in Remark \ref{rem:gaussian-var}.